cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 </p>

 ## :ticket: Section subtitle: Preparation
 This section contains basic information that you will need for your journey into the world of cyber.
-This guide will be your foundation for knowledge from the different aspects of the cyber ecosphere.
+This guide will be your foundation for knowledge from the different aspects of the Cyber ecosphere.
 Strap in, it's going to be a wild ride.

 ### Release version
-0.2.1: Venus
+0.2.5: Venus

 ### Content
 ------------------------------------------------------